drforr/perl6-Inline-Scheme-Guile/README.md

 # DESCRIPTION

 Module for executing Guile code and accessing Guile libraries from Perl 6.
+Guile is a GNU implementation of the scheme language.
+See https://en.wikipedia.org/wiki/GNU_Guile.

 # BUILDING